• Skip to primary navigation

 Print Recipe Jump to Recipe

 This week has been a marathon of Apple inspired recipes to use all the apples we have had on hand.
 First up on the list was this side of sautéed Fall Spiced Cinnamon Apples.
-With subtle hints of sage, nutmeg and cinnamon, these pair well with my Sage Roasted Pork Tenderloin.
+With subtle hints of sage, nutmeg and cinnamon, these pair well with my Simple Roasted Pork Tenderloin with Herbs Recipe.

 These apples are simple and easy but are sure to please even the pickiest of eaters.
 Ive even gotten my kids to eat a few extra green beans in a race to get seconds of these warm and sweet bites of goodness.